Interest Rate Cap Compliance

 Automated rate cap calculations

-Civrel calculates the correct reduced payment for each loan type, computes retroactive refunds, and generates documentation showing the full calculation methodology—ready for examiner review.
+Civrel calculates the correct reduced payment for each loan type, computes retroactive refunds, and generates documentation showing the full calculation methodology.
+All ready for examiner review.

 Eligibility Verification